linkerd/linkerd-inject/README.md

 ```
 go install

-# Inject init container into your yaml and apply
+# Inject init container into your yaml and apply (see example/README.md for minikube instructions)
 kubectl apply -f <(inject -f example/hello-world.yml -linkerdPort 4140)

 # See output of script before applying